George Jones: First recordings (1954–1957)

-With Presley's explosion in popularity in 1956, pressure was put on Jones to cut a few rockabilly sides, and he reluctantly agreed.
-His heart was never in it, however, and he quickly regretted the decision; in his autobiography, he joked, "During the years, when I've encountered those records, I've used them for Frisbees."
-He explained to Billboard in 2006: "I was desperate.
+With Presley's explosion in popularity in 1956, pressure was put on Jones to cut some rockabilly sides.
+He reluctantly agreed, but his heart was not in it and he quickly regretted his decision.
+He joked later in his autobiography, "When I've encountered those records I've used them for Frisbees."
+He told Billboard in 2006: "I was desperate.
 When you're hungry, a poor man with a house full of kids, you're gonna do some things you ordinarily wouldn't do.
 I said, 'Well, hell, I'll try anything once.'
 I tried 'Dadgum It How Come It' and 'Rock It', a bunch of shit.
 I didn't want my name on the rock and roll thing, so I told them to put Thumper Jones on it and if it did something, good, if it didn't, hell, I didn't want to be shamed with it."
-Jones went on to say he unsuccessfully attempted to buy all the masters to keep the cuts from surfacing later, which they did.
+He unsuccessfully attempted to buy all the masters to keep the cuts from surfacing later, which they did.

-Jones moved to Mercury in 1957.
-In early 1957, Jones teamed up with singer Jeannette Hicks, the first of several duet partners he would have over the years, and enjoyed yet another top-10 single with "Yearning".
-Starday Records merged with Mercury that same year, and Jones scored high marks on the charts with his debut Mercury release of "Don't Stop the Music".
-Meanwhile, Jones was travelling the black-top roads in a 1940s Packard with his name and phone number emblazoned on the side.
-Although he was garnering a lot of attention and his singles were making very respectable showings on the charts, Jones was still playing the "blood bucket" circuit of honky-tonks that dotted the rural countryside.
+Jones moved to Mercury in 1957, teamed up with singer Jeannette Hicks, the first of several duet partners he would have over the years, and had another top-10 single with "Yearning".
+Starday Records merged with Mercury that year, and Jones was rated highly on the charts with his debut Mercury release, "Don't Stop the Music".
+Although he was garnering a lot of attention, and his singles were making very respectable showings on the charts, he was still travelling the black-top roads in a 1940s Packard with his name and phone number on the side, playing the "blood bucket" circuit of honky-tonks that dotted the rural countryside.